Try This Easy, Step by Step 'Original' Secret Bakewell Pudding Recipe Made With Egg Ingredients!

 - Ensure that the pastry is properly thawed before starting or else it will crack and spoil when you try to roll out a partially thawed portion!

 - Gently unfold the fully thawed pastry onto a flat lightly floured surface and roll out evenly to line a 7in (18cm) pudding tin/pie plate.
-(See Photos Above For This Step).
+(See 1st Set of Photos Above For This Step).

 - Put the eggs and additional egg yolks into a bowl and beat well together with a food mixer.
-(Follow The Photos Below For These Steps).
+(Follow The 2nd Set of Photos Above For These Steps).

 - Then gradually add and beat in the melted butter, sugar and almonds into the egg mixture.
 (The end result should still be quite runny because there is no flour in this mixture).